sandeepsingh2406/Cloud-Simulator-using-Chord-DHT-Algorithm/README.md

 	* CloudNodeActor - this is the actor represnting each node in the ring.
 Each actor has its own successor, predecessor, finger table and list of items it will be storing.
 The important definitions in this actor are:

-		1. transferKeys() - this function is responsible to transfer keys to the successor node when a node leaves.
+		1. transferKeys() - this method is responsible to transfer keys to the successor node when a node leaves.

-		2. nodeLeaveUpdateSucc() - this function is responsible to update the leaving nodes successor to update its predecessor node.
+		2. nodeLeaveUpdateSucc() - this method is responsible to update the leaving nodes successor to update its predecessor node.

-		3. nodeLeaveUpdatePred() - this function is responsible to update the leaving nodes predecessor to update its successor node.
+		3. nodeLeaveUpdatePred() - this method is responsible to update the leaving nodes predecessor to update its successor node.

-		4. locate_successor() - this function is responsible to iterate through the rows of finger table of the current node and update their successor nodes column.
+		4. locate_successor() - this method is responsible to iterate through the rows of finger table of the current node and update their successor nodes column.

-		5. find_successor() - this function is responsible to find the successor for the current node.
+		5. find_successor() - this method is responsible to find the successor for the current node.

-		6. find_predecessor() - this function is responsible to find the predecessor for the current node.
+		6. find_predecessor() - this method is responsible to find the predecessor for the current node.

-		7. closest_preceding_finger() - this function is responsible to find the closes preceding nodes for a specified node.
+		7. closest_preceding_finger() - this method is responsible to find the closes preceding nodes for a specified node.

-		8. Stabilize() - this function is responsible to update the successor and predecessor for a node.
-This function is called when a new node joins the ring.
+		8. Stabilize() - this method is responsible to update the successor and predecessor for a node.
+This method is called when a new node joins the ring.
 This helps in updating the successor and predecessor for all nodes active in the ring.
 This internally calls notifynode which also along with updating the predecessor transfers the key from the node if required.